KyleKinyon/COP4331C/DnD Project/backend/README.md

 REFRESH_TOKEN={token}
 ```

+For the Access and Refresh tokens in the env file, you can put whatever as there will be an official one later in development or when we push to production.

 This will allow for the backend application to use those variables custom variables when connecting to the database.

 ## Running